 The emergency number to call is 112, which will transfer you to the competent rescue service.
 If there is no cell-phone network, we suggest you walk around until you find mobile coverage.
 Do not hesitate to dial 112 even if your telephone shows no signal.

-Tourism accommodation provide visitors with a “Guest Card” (“Carte d’hôte”) which gives free access to buses and trains running up and down the Chamonix valley.
+Tourism accommodation provide visitors with a “Guest Card” (“Carte d’hôte”) which gives free access to train running up and down the Chamonix valley.
 It is an ideal way to get to most hiking circuits.

 Setting up a camping site anywhere in the mountains is forbidden.
 However staying overnight under a tent is tolerated from sunset to sunrise.
 This is what we call a “bivouac”.
 Camp fires are forbidden.